-It’s always a slippery slope when it comes to recommending a beer to a new drinker.
+It’s a slippery slope when it comes to recommending a beer to a new drinker.
 Thankfully, we’ve got a panel of very opinionated beer lovers on-board to help you decide!

 Don’t turn your noses up at this style.
 I’d take a wild guess and say almost all beer lovers start their hoppy journey with a commercial brand.